Restrictions are currently in place across metropolitan Melbourne and regional Victoria.

 The travel permit system is a traffic light system that designates areas across Australia and New Zealand as green, orange, red zones or extreme risk zones according to their public health risk.

-For information about Victoria’s travel permit system for travellers coming to Victoria from anywhere in Australia or New Zealand, including exceptions and exemptions, visit coronavirus.vic.gov.au.
+For information about Victoria’s travel permit system, transiting through other zones to get to Victoria and restrictions on entering from other states, including exceptions and exemptions, visit coronavirus.vic.gov.au.

 Keep up to date with all the latest restrictions and requirements at coronavirus.vic.gov.au.